 Brian Dixon stresses the importance of a well-functioning product at the moment of the launch.
 Fintech companies deal with highly sensitive customer data.
-The product must therefore be perfect.
+The product must, therefore, be perfect.
 If it causes problems the first time the customer uses it, there is usually no second chance.
 The customer's trust is lost.

 Sergey Maryshev says it is as simple as that: “Listen to Your Customer!”

 Natalya Kaspersky underlines once more the importance of data protection.
 She mentions that startups need to know beforehand how they can protect their data.
-Afterwards it is either too late or too expensive to fix the loss.
+Afterward, it is either too late or too expensive to fix the loss.

 Sergey Solonin advises founders that it is more important to think about the service offered than about the technology, as there will be new generations who can handle any kind of technology.
 Therefore, it is more important to know what services the target audience needs.

-Last but not least, Stefan Heilmann hints that if one wants to be successful as a Fintech they should make their services applicable to messenger services as this will put this Fintech as the forerunner in the industry immediatly.
+Last but not least, Stefan Heilmann hints that if one wants to be successful as a Fintech they should make their services applicable to messenger services as this will put this Fintech as the forerunner in the industry immediately.